fraganator/archive-cache-manager/README.md

 A LaunchBox plugin which caches extracted ROM archives, letting you play games faster.
 Also allows launching individual files from archives, and loading preferred files from an archive.

+## New in v2.0.9
+* Fix file priority for files in subfolder of archive when not in cache
+* Fix launching individual file from archive when not in cache

 ## New in v2.0.8
 * Wildcard based filename matching for file priorities in archive
     * Prioritize a file extension, filename, or combination